SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 6. Tactician

-The Tactician uses their knowledge and might on the battlefield to perform different gambits as they are needed.
-They can knock down foes, inspire their allies and get in deadly counter-strikes against their foes.
+For tacticians, a battle is a test of wit as much as a test of might.
+They employ various martial techniques passed down by triumphant military leaders, aiming to outmaneuver and outmatch the opposing side using whatever tactic necessary to be victorious.

 ### Level 3

 * Gambit Die

-You gain four D8 dice called Gambit Die that you can spend to use various gambits.
-Spent dice recharge on short or long rest.
+You gain four D8 dice called gambit dice that you can spend to use various gambits.
+Spent dice recharge whenever you take a short or long rest.
 On certain levels these dice increase in size.

 * Gambits

 You learn three special maneuvers called gambits.
-Using a gambit costs one Gambit Die.
-Most gambits enhance your attacks in a way and add the Gambit Die's roll to the attack's damage.
+Using a gambit costs one gambit die.
+Most gambits enhance your attacks in a way and add the gambit die's roll to the attack's damage.
+You can only have one gambit active at a time.
 Some of your gambits require your target to make a saving throw to avoid its detrimental effects.
-The DC of these gambits is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.
+The Gambit DC of these gambits is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.

 * Sharp Mind